Andrew-ezeani/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7) This script creates a global variable with name BEST and value school
 8) This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
 9) This script prints the result of POWER divided by DIVIDE, followed by a new line.
+10) This script displays the result of BREATH to the power LOVE